 Initiative develops global citizenship and executive function in tomorrow’s leaders

-United Arab Emirates: In an ongoing effort to empower the UAE youth through education and skills development, Emirates Global Aluminium (“EGA”) again sponsored the Middle East Model United Nations (“MMUN”) Mini-pre-cursor Conference, which took place at Al Ebdaa (Girls) Model School in Dubai on 17 and 18 May 2016.
+United Arab Emirates, 29 May 2016: In an ongoing effort to empower the UAE youth through education and skills development, Emirates Global Aluminium (“EGA”) again sponsored the Middle East Model United Nations (“MMUN”) Mini-pre-cursor Conference, which took place at Al Ebdaa (Girls) Model School in Dubai on 17 and 18 May 2016.
 Held in collaboration with the Ministry of Education, this year’s MMUN conference focused on 'Climate Change and Its Effects'.
 Some 150 to 200 Emirati students from an assortment of schools operating under the Dubai Education Zone and the Ministry of Education were invited to participate in a complete simulation of a United Nations (“UN”) Committee meeting.

 The students, who took on the role of ambassadors of 25 countries, were trained for two days prior to the actual simulation, helping them understand and reach resolutions benefitting the climate change position and needs from their appointed country’s perspective.
 Teachers attending the training were encouraged by the MMUN to help their students benefit from the exercises in leadership, global citizenship and executive functions; as well as to learn skills to improve these attributes in their students.
 Teachers and students alike were taught an intrinsic growth mind-set, which encourages problem-solving and equips individuals to take their next steps on the international stage.